restatedev/examples/typescript/ecommerce-store/README.md

 You can find the deployment guide for Kubernetes (kind) and Knative [here](./deployment/knative/README.md).

-## Deployment on AWS - Fargate - Terraform

-You can find the deployment guide for AWS Fargate [here](./deployment/aws/README.md).

 ## Running locally

 The demo also runs locally.
 This option doesn't store the products in a Postgres database.